 A recent graduate of the University of Queensland (UQ), Amanda completed her Bachelor of Music with First Class Honours under the tutelage of Dr Max Olding.
 Whilst at UQ, Amanda won the Donald Tugby Piano Performance Prize (2015), the Burnett William Wendorff Memorial Prize for Classical Piano (2018), the 4MBS Musica Viva Sid Page Memorial Prize in Chamber Music (2018) and the Accompanists Guild of Queensland Piano Accompaniment Prize (2018).
 Amanda was also awarded the Music Honours Prizeand a University Medal for outstanding academic achievement.
 Additionally, she has had masterclasses with Piers Lane, Sergio Tiempo, and Ammiel Bushakevitz.

 Amanda commenced piano lessons at the age of six and has been mentored by respected pianists and teachers Oleg Stepanov, Helen Dobrenko, and Dr Max Olding.
 At the age of eleven, she also began learning the violin with Simon Dobrenko.
 Amanda was awarded her LMusA in piano and AMusA in violin before completing her secondary studies.
-She has also performed at venues in China, Russia and Germany, alongside the Tagiev Youth Chamber Orchestra.
+She has also performed in China, Russia and Germany alongside the Tagiev Youth Chamber Orchestra.